vinaykumarchowdary18/https-compass-ai-travel1234.web.app-/README.md

 ## 📬 Contact

-For questions or feedback, please open an issue on the [GitHub repository](https://github.com/FirebaseExtended/compass-ai-travel-planning-sample-flutter).
+For questions or feedback, please open an issue on the [GitHub repository](https://github.com/vinaykumarchowdary18/https-compass-ai-travel1234.web.app-).
+ Mail id: mandadivinaykumarchowdary@gmail.com
 ---

 > **Note**: This app is not an officially supported Google product.